F5Networks/f5-aci-servicecenter/docs/faq.rst

 ------

-**Q. Why do I see the error "Error from BIG-IP: X-F5-Auth-Token does not exist" on performing a BIG-IP login from FASC app?**
+**Q. Why do I see the error "Error from BIG-IP: X-F5-Auth-Token does not exist" when performing a BIG-IP login from FASC app?**

-If the version of BIG-IP is changed and a re-login to the BIG-IP is attempted from the FASC app, this error may be seen.
+If the version of BIG-IP has changed, and you attempt to re-login to the BIG-IP from the FASC app, you may see this error.

-Workaround: Delete the BIG-IP from the FASC app UI and re-login to the BIG-IP again.
+Workaround: Delete the BIG-IP from the FASC app UI and re-login to the BIG-IP.

 Visibility